piterwilson/squiggle-library/README.md

 ### To do

-* Include sample use in Screen class documentation.
+* Button crashes if width,height not set
-* Full animation engine sample.
+* Button state problem
-* Make cursor change on Button rollover
+* Rectangle with jerkiness 0 doesn't draw